lucas007007-eng/swift-luxury-rentals/README.md

 # BerlinLuxerentals.de

 A modern, responsive rental property website built with Next.js, TypeScript, and Tailwind CSS.
-This is a complete clone and rebrand of the Artin Properties website, customized for the Berlin luxury rental market.
+This website is customized for the Berlin luxury rental market.

 ## 🌟 Features